Security, Monitoring, Streaming Operations

 SIEM Integration

-Security Information and Event Management (SIEM) platforms aggregate, correlate, and analyze security data:
+Security Information and Event Management (SIEM) platforms aggregate, correlate, and analyze security data from multiple sources.
+Modern SIEM solutions provide real-time threat detection, automated response, and forensic analysis capabilities.

 Elastic SIEM:

-Integrate with Elastic Machine Learning for anomaly detection
+Integrate Elastic Machine Learning jobs for behavioral anomaly detection

 Azure Sentinel:

-Connect via Azure Event Hubs or Kafka connectors
+Connect via Azure Event Hubs (native Kafka compatibility) or Kafka Connect

-Correlate with Azure AD and other cloud security signals
+Correlate Kafka security events with Azure AD, Defender for Cloud, and other Azure security signals

-SIEM platforms provide centralized visibility, correlation capabilities, and integration with broader security infrastructure.
+SIEM platforms provide centralized visibility, correlation capabilities, and integration with broader security infrastructure, enabling security teams to detect and respond to threats across the entire streaming ecosystem.

 Alerting and Response Automation